Meeting healthcare workforce needs and expanding hope and opportunity for learners

 At the same time, community listening sessions revealed that potential healthcare employees – from learners in high schools to current healthcare employees in entry-level jobs – are interested in starting or advancing in health care careers but face a number of barriers, including basic needs like lack of transportation to attend classes and gaps in childcare, the inability to afford tuition, and even simple awareness of opportunities.

-The Attainment Network helped partners set specific targets to meet local workforce needs by December 2026, and by the end of 2024 we made significant progress:
+The Attainment Network helped partners set specific targets to meet local workforce needs by December 2026, and by October 2025 we made significant progress:

-• 31% completion of our goal to engage 78 learners in paid healthcare internships
+• We’ve reached 72% of our goal to place 78 learners in paid healthcare internships.

-• We are 30% of the way to our goal to upskill 50 earners
+• We’re 42% of the way toward our goal of upskilling 50 earners

 The next step in the process was to develop the shared strategy to reach the targets.
 The Attainment Network guided partners in developing this three-pronged strategy: